 By: William C. Head, Georgia Criminal Defense Attorney – ABA Board-Certified DUI Attorney Atlanta

 In Georgia, two separate “lookback” periods exist for the second DUI offense.
-For drivers’ license impact, on a 2nd DUI in Georgia, the lookback period for suspending driving privileges is five (5) years, measured by dates of arrest.
+For driver’s license impact on a 2nd DUI in Georgia, the lookback period for suspending driving privileges is five (5) years, measured by dates of arrest.

-1. Jail Time – 72 hours is the minimum, and 12 months is the maximum for the second conviction for DUI in 10 years, but some courts in Georgia routinely hand out 30 days of incarceration, even on a guilty plea, while most judges in GA DUI first offense cases do not impose additional jail time, beyond the hours served in jail on the night of the arrest for DUI.
+1. Jail Time – 72 hours is the minimum, and 12 months is the maximum for the second conviction for DUI in ten years, but some courts in Georgia routinely hand out 30 days of incarceration. even on a guilty plea, while most judges in GA DUI first offense cases do not impose additional jail time, beyond the hours served in jail on the night of the arrest for DUI.

-3. Community Service – 240 hours is the minimum number of community service hours for a DUI second conviction in 10 years, compared to only 40 hours of service after a first offense DUI.
+3. Community Service – 240 hours is the minimum number of community service hours for a DUI second conviction in ten years, compared to only 40 hours of service after a first offense DUI.

 4. Clinical Evaluation for Alcohol and Drug Treatment – While a first offense DUI may not require any counseling and treatment therapy sessions, almost every 2nd DUI in GA calls for 17 weeks of treatment sessions, or more, if the DUI assessment shows alcohol addiction.

-8. Future Driver License is “Marked” with Red Stripe if a Repeat Offender – Georgia law [under O.C.G.A. § 40-5-85.
+8. Future Driver’s License is “Marked” with Red Stripe if a Repeat Offender – Georgia law [under O.C.G.A. § 40-5-85.
 Reinstatement of licenses; marker on license of person convicted for second time of driving under the influence] calls for DDS GA to add a red stripe at the top of your driver’s license, indicating a prior DUI conviction on your record.

 Even for a routine speeding ticket, can you think of any police officer who will NOT fully investigate you for being a drunk driver, as a prior DUI offender?
-This red stripe must remain on your Georgia driver’s license for not less than 7 years.
+This red stripe must remain on your Georgia driver’s license for not less than seven years.

 9. Relocation Not Allowed or Travel Restrictions Imposed – Under the Interstate Compact, which is authorized by federal law, a second DUI offender who has a sentence of more than 12 months becomes restricted to relocate from your state, without permission from both the sentencing state (via the Georgia State Pardons and Paroles Board) and the “incoming” state (any other state to which you want to travel or relocate).

-Due to the relatively mild impact of a first DUI offense, about 25% of first offenders again will face DUI arrests in the future.
+Due to the relatively mild impact of a first DUI offense, about 25% of first offenders will face other DUI arrests in the future.
 If his or her original DUI attorney failed to properly advise about the highly punitive consequences of a second DUI, some citizens with an unresolved tendency for drinking and driving will risk another arrest, by thinking that they can “handle” a few drinks and drive.